nuovixlabs/elementor-file-dropzone/README.md

 ## TO-DOs

+- [ ] Maybe add files count into the dropzone itself when the file is selected, instead of showing a full list?
 - [ ] Ability for the end users to configure the basic styles
 - [ ] Configure the "drag and drop.." label
 - [ ] Inject styles on elementor edit mode, so it wont look like broken